idvorkin/idvorkin.github.io/_d/resistance.md

 ### Skipping the diet or gym, or not doing the important thing

-### Procrastinating the string that's stressing you at work
+### Procrastinating the thing that's stressing you at work

 ### Not doing Amazon returns, or not doing the important thing